LiamABailey/2DVelocityCorrelation/README.md

 Implementation of the velocity correlation algorithm used in 'Self-concentration and Large-Scale Coherence in Bacterial Dynamics', Dombrowski et al; 'Cytoplasmic streaming in Drosophilia oocytes with kinesin activity and correlates with the microtubule cytoskeleton architecture', Ganguly et al.

+Core function `square_input` is available in `velocitycorrelation2D`, other functions to format the data can be found in `velocitycorrelation2D.velutils`

+`import velocitycorrelation2D as vd`
+`from velocitycorrelaction2D import velutils`

 ## Velocity Correlation as a Function of In-Plane Distance

 Domrowski et al. proposes the following algorithm to compute velocity correlation over a collection of velocity vectors: